shimekukuri/luca/README.md

 ## About

 This project was produced for a take home exercise.
-The project is built with Docker, Python, Flask, Pytorch, Vite, React, and a touch of rust to use SQLX for migrations.
+The project is built with Docker, Python, Flask, Pytorch, Vite, React.

 ## Getting Started